-Figure 6 shows the performance of the algorithms as a function of leaves seen.
-DDS has a slight advantage over ILDS, although adaptive probing is eventually able to learn an equally effective search order.
-DFS and random sampling too often go against the powerful heuristic.
+Viewing performance as a function of leaves seen (omitted for space), DDS has a slight advantage over ILDS, although adaptive probing is eventually able to learn an equally effective search order.
+DFS and random sampling too often ignore the powerful heuristic.
 As in the greedy representation, however, interior node overhead is an important consideration.
-Figure 7 shows that DDS and adaptive probing are not able to make up their overhead, and results using 128 numbers suggest that these difficulties increase on larger problems.
+Figure 6 shows that DDS and adaptive probing are not able to make up their overhead, and results using 128 numbers suggest that these difficulties increase on larger problems.
 Bedrax-Weiss [1999] argues that the KK heuristic is extraordinarily effective at capturing relevant information and that little structure remains in the space.
 These results are consistent with that conclusion, as the uniform and limited discrepancies of ILDS appear best.